Lark Voorhies: Music

 Voorhies has appeared in several music videos.
 She plays Kenny Lattimore's love interest in his debut video "Never Too Busy", from his 1996 self-titled debut album.
 In Boyz II Men's music video "On Bended Knee", she plays Wanya's girlfriend.
 She is featured in Montell Jordan's "Somethin' for the Honeyz" and in Dru Hill's "These Are the Times".
 In 1994, Voorhies was in a group originally called the X-Girls (now known as Geneva) with Stacee and Yashi Brown (the daughters of singer and oldest Jackson family sibling, Rebbie Jackson).
 Voorhies founded and was the lead singer in Third Degree, an alternative band.

 Writing

 Over 2010 and 2011, Voorhies self-published three books she authored: Reciprocity, Trek of the Cheshire, and A True Light.

 Personal life

-Voorhies dated her Saved by the Bell co-star Mark-Paul Gosselaar for three years during the show's run.
+Voorhies dated her Saved by the Bell co-star Mark-Paul Gosselaar for three years from August 1989 to August 1992 during the show's run.
 Voorhies was engaged to actor Martin Lawrence in 1993 but it was later called off in 1994.
 Voorhies married Miguel Coleman in 1996.
 They separated in 2001, and divorced in 2004.
-Voorhies met music engineer Jimmy Green at a networking event in 2014.
-After a year of dating, Voorhies and Green married on April 30, 2015, at a chapel in Las Vegas, Nevada.
-Voorhies filed for divorce in October 2015 after six months of marriage.